 Close-up of some of the microbial communities

 As you move further from the spring, more and more lifeforms can be found.
 Cynobacteria are joined by other strains whose combined colors read as orange.
 Finally, as the temperature cools, the communities of bacteria at the furthest points produce the darkest color, a molten shade of coppery-brown.

 View of spring from bridge

 Hard to believe these mini orange and brown ‘forests’ are existing right under our noses.
 Life is pretty amazing.

 Anyone who’s been to the Grand Canyon North Rim can tell you that hiking can be hard on the lungs given the altitude of just under 8,300 feet.
 And that’s just for starters.
 Beautiful Point Imperial, the highest of the North Rim overlooks, tops out at almost 9,000.
 My daughter recently observed (while gingerly approaching the edge) that she felt like she was slogging through a pool of molasses.
-That prompted me to wonder; how do high altitude plants grow under such challenging conditions?
+That prompted me to wonder; how do high altitude plants grow under such harsh conditions?
 I set out to find the answer.

 HOW THEY DO IT

-The first thing I discovered was that high altitude plants are not like their lowland cousins.
-In order to survive, they have made some structural adaptations.
-These include irreversible, highly evolved physical responses to high-altitude environments not seen in low altitude plants.
-And this mix of strategies, while particular to each species, often benefits the surrounding plant and animal communities as well.
+It turns out that high altitude plants are not like their lowland cousins.
+In fact, in order to survive, they have made some structural adjustments.
+These include irreversible, highly evolved physical responses to high-altitude environments.
+And these adaptations often benefit the surrounding plant and animal communities as well.